timschneeb/awesome-shizuku/README.md

 * [Aniyomi](https://github.com/jmir1/aniyomi) - Tachiyomi fork with anime support and plugin management using Shizuku. `Apache-2.0`
 * [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - Manga reader with plugin management using Shizuku. `Apache-2.0`
+  * Tachiyomi has several other active forks.
+You can find a list of the largest ones here: https://tachiyomi.org/forks

 ### Installer & app stores